 The construction seems “cheap.”
-The stock leaves a lot to be desired for this price and we’ve heard reports of bolt-handles breaks (yes, breaking) because they chose to use metal injection molded parts inctead of stronger (but more expensive) machined parts).
+The stock leaves a lot to be desired for this price and we’ve heard reports of bolt-handles breaks (yes, breaking) because they chose to use metal injection molded (MIM) parts instead of stronger (but more expensive) machined parts.
 We’ve been told that this is being fixed.

 Next up: the hammer forged barrel.

 It’s been well proven that hammer forged barrels are not the way to go if you’re looking for the best accuracy.
 This is especially true if they are looking at the PRS crowd (like they said they were).

 On we go…

 The trigger.
 This is just a personal gripe but I’m not a fan of Timney triggers.
 For my use Trigger Tech triggers are far superior.

 The barrel nut.
 Honestly, who cares about the barrel nut.
 I bring it up because it might just show, in one picture, what I think about the Delta 5 rifle…. they had the chance to make it great and instead…meh.

 Maybe I’m just cranky, I’ll come back and read this later, and adjust my review of the Daniel Defense bolt gun.